d0c-s4vage/pipless/README.md

 * Creating a virtual environment
 * Activating it
 * Manually updating the requirements.txt when it's realized that additional packages are needed
-* Don't forget to run `pip freeze` to pin your requirements to specific versions!
+* Not forgetting to run `pip freeze` to pin your requirements to specific versions!

 ## Usage